sardana-org/sardana/doc/source/devel/howto_controllers/howto_motorcontroller.rst

 The internal sardana algorithm to read position is::

-    /FOR/ Each controller(s) implied in the reading
+    /FOR/ Each controller(s) implied in the reading (executed concurrently)

          - Call PreReadAll()
-    /END FOR/

-    /FOR/ Each motor(s) implied in the reading
+        /FOR/ Each motor(s) of the given controller implied in the reading
              - PreReadOne(motor to read)
         /END FOR/

-    /FOR/ Each controller(s) implied in the reading
         - Call ReadAll()

+        /FOR/ Each motor(s) of the given controller implied in the reading
+             - ReadOne(motor to read)
         /END FOR/

-    /FOR/ Each motor(s) implied in the reading
-         - Call ReadOne(motor to read)
     /END FOR/

 Here is an example assuming the springfield library tells us in the